From Interpretability to Performance: Optimizing Retrieval Heads for Long-Context Language Models: Introduction

 Large Language Models (LLMs) require long-context capabilities to realize multi-document understanding~\cite{bai-etal-2024-longbench}, in-context learning~\cite{brown2020languagemodelsfewshotlearners}, and test-time scaling~\cite{snell2024scalingllmtesttimecompute,openaireasoning}.
 Recent studies on mechanistic interpretability revealed that long-context factuality is closely related to a set of attention heads named \textit{retrieval heads}~\cite{wu2025retrieval,zhang-etal-2025-query-focused}.
 Retrieval heads attend to previous tokens and recall information during the generation process.
 Deactivating retrieval heads has been reported to result in performance drops for downstream tasks.

 While retrieval heads provide hints for the mechanism of long-context capabilities, their contributions to model performance remain unexplored.
 This gap between interpretability and model performance is pervasive: despite identifying specialized components responsible for knowledge storage~\cite{dai-etal-2022-knowledge,meng2022locating} and language~\cite{tang-etal-2024-language,kojima-etal-2024-multilingual}, prior work has not established effective methods to transform these discoveries into performance enhancements. \citet{gu-etal-2024-model} reports that editing knowledge-specific components brings unintended side effects on models' general abilities, and \citet{mondal-etal-2025-language} reports that language-specific neuron interventions are insufficient to provide performance gains on downstream tasks.
-This leads to the question: Can retrieval heads be leveraged to enhance long-context capabilities?
+This leads to a natural question: Can retrieval heads be leveraged to enhance long-context capabilities?

 With this research question in mind, this paper explores a method to enhance long-context processing abilities by optimizing retrieval heads.
-Specifically, as shown in Figure~\ref{fig:overview}, we synthesize supervision data from both the standard model and its ablated variant in which the retrieval heads are masked.
+Specifically, as shown in Figure~\ref{fig:overview}, we synthesize supervision data from both the original model and its ablated variant in which the retrieval heads are masked.
 We name the method as RetMask, short for \textbf{Ret}rieval-Head \textbf{Mask}ing.
-RetMask applies Direct Preference Optimization (DPO,~\citealp{rafailov2023direct}) to Llama-3.1, Qwen3, and Olmo-3 so that the model prefers the former of the synthesized data while rejecting the latter.
-Experiments on HELMET~\cite{yen2025helmet} show interesting results: substantial improvements for Llama-3.1 (+2.28), observable gains for Qwen3 (+0.89), but limited impact on Olmo-3.
-We find mechanistic explanations behind these results --- The varying improvements correlate directly with retrieval concentration patterns.
-Models with a concentrated set of retrieval heads respond strongly to the method, while those with distributed patterns show limited impacts.
-This finding suggests the existence and importance of retrieval heads in long-context processing from the perspective of model development.
+RetMask applies Direct Preference Optimization (DPO,~\citealp{rafailov2023direct}) to post-trained models to prefer responses generated by the original model over those generated by its retrieval-head-ablated counterpart.
+Evaluations on HELMET~\cite{yen2025helmet} across three model families, namely Llama-3.1, Qwen3, and Olmo-3 (both Instruct and Think variants), show consistent improvements, with the magnitude of gains varying across models.
+We find that these differences correlate with the sparsity of the retrieval score distribution: Models with sparser distributions respond strongly to the method, while those with less sparse distributions show relatively modest gains.
+This finding reconfirms the functional importance of retrieval heads in long-context processing from a model development perspective.